Machinery of Government changes: A guide

 - diverting electronic mail and phone calls where necessary (generally only necessary if a function has many external stakeholders or where policy guidelines have recently been widely promulgated);

-- developing programmes to upload personnel data from the transferring agency's human resources system to the gaining agency's human resources system;
+- developing programs to upload personnel data from the transferring agency's human resources system to the gaining agency's human resources system;

 - arranging for transfer of software (having due regard for any licensing issues) and hardware, including desktop computers, printers and file servers;